MoreMoney-Finance/contracts/README.md

 - We use YieldYak for auto-compounding yield
 - Deposited shares are stored along with deposited collateral amount
 - At account update time, we calculate a new collateral amount taking the amount corresponding to deposited shares and subtracting a fee percentage from the delta compared to the deposited amount(cf `YieldYakStrategy._applyCompounding`)
-- Therebyfees on yield are assessed by discounting the compounding
+- Thereby fees on yield are assessed by discounting the compounding

 #### A note on price / valuation manipulations:
 An attacker can potentially manipulate the *deposit tokens per share* ratio in the YieldYak strategy, within one transaction, by donating tokens to it.
 If that attacker were able to gain more from our protocol than it costs effect this manipulation, they would have a valid attack vector.
 We take the following measures: